sergey-lagutin/food-reviews/README.md

 ## Advanced features

+- _How do you make sure that there are no duplicates in the file?_
+    Input data has `id` column, so we may skip duplicates by this column using `Dataset.dropDuplicates(columnName)`.

 - _We are interested in using full multi core CPU power_.
     Spark's configurated to use all available CPU cores (`local[*]`).